KhaAbo/A_Space_server/API_README.md

 2. Job created with status `pending`
 3. Background task starts processing:
    - Status changes to `processing`
+   - Total frames counted and stored
    - Face detection on each frame (RetinaFace)
    - Gaze estimation for each detected face
    - Draw bounding boxes and gaze arrows
+   - Progress updated every 10 frames
    - Save to `storage/outputs/{job_id}/processed.mp4`
 4. Status changes to `completed` or `failed`
+5. Progress set to 100% on completion

 ### Single-Video Processing